PavanKalyanSaladi/Prometheus/README.md

 - How do you configure and use Grafana to visualize data collected by Prometheus?
 - Best practices for monitoring and alerting using Prometheus and Grafana.
 - Advanced topics such as scaling Prometheus and integrating it with other tools.
-- Full course of Grafana.
-- Full course of Grafna Loki.

 ## Why Learn Prometheus and Grafana?